Why China hasn't forgotten about the war against Japanese aggression | 04.09.20 | finanzen.at

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerWall Street letztlich tief im Minus -- ATX und DAX schließen mit Verlusten -- Asiatische Börsen letztlich ohne gemeinsame Richtung
+Börse aktuell - Live TickerWall Street beendet den Handel mit Verlusten -- ATX letztendlich knapp über Nulllinie -- DAX schließt in Tiefrot -- Asiens Börsen geben letztlich kräftig nach

-An der Wall Street wurden am Donnerstag kräftige Verluste verbucht.
-Am heimischen und am deutschen Aktienmarkt kam es im Donnerstagshandel nach klaren Kursgewinnen doch noch zu Abgaben.
-An den asiatischen Märkten waren am Donnerstag gemischte Vorzeichen zu sehen.
+An den US-Märkten wurden vor dem langen Wochenende deutliche Verluste verbucht.
+Die heimische Börse erreichte am Freitag letztendlich geringe Gewinne.
+Der DAX fiel in die Verlustzone.
+Vor dem Wochenende kam es an den asiatischen Aktienmärkten zu einem kleinen Ausverkauf.